PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

 -----------

-PySNMP could act as a full-blown SNMP Agent supporting most of standard SNMP features pretty much out out the box.
+PySNMP could act as a full-blown SNMP Agent supporting most of standard SNMP features pretty much out the box.
 When building SNMP Agent, most development efforts normally go into establishing mapping between something to be monitored and MIB variable to be reported back to SNMP Manager.